INFORMSJoC/2023.0290/README.md

 ## Building

 All the code is written in C++ and requires a C++ compiler that supports the C++17 standard.
-The code has been tested with the Microsoft C++ (MSVC) compiler (v143 toolset) on Windows.
+The code has been tested with the Microsoft C++ (MSVC) compiler (v143 tool set) on Windows.
 To build the code and generate the executable file, open the project with Visual Studio and build the project.
-By deafault, the executable file of project_1 will be named ROPEU.exe and the executable file of project_2 will be named K_Adaptability_Solver.exe.
+By default, the executable file of project_1 will be named ROPEU.exe and the executable file of project_2 will be named K_Adaptability_Solver.exe.

 The code requires IBM ILOG CPLEX Optimization Studio, in particular the CPLEX C API, to be installed on your system.
 The code has been tested with CPLEX 12.10.